day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

 ## Strategy Development
-CTAPolicy templates provide a complete signal generation and delegate management functions，Users can develop their own strategies based on the template。The new strategy can be placed in the user runs the file（recommend），As inc:\users\administrator.vntraderCreate a directorystrategiesfolder；It can be placed in the root directoryvnpy\app\cta_strategy\strategiesFolder。 note：Policy file is named underline mode，Such asboll_channel_strategy.py；The policy class name is used in camel，Such asBollChannelStrategy。
+CTA Strategy templates provide a complete signal generation and delegate management functions, Users can develop their own strategies based on the template.
+The new strategy can be placed in the user runs the file（recommend）, As inc:\users\administrator.vntraderCreate a directorystrategiesfolder；It can be placed in the root directoryvnpy\app\cta_strategy\strategiesFolder. note：Strategy file is named underline mode, Such as boll_channel_strategy.py；The strategy class name is used in camel, Such as BollChannelStrategy.

-By the followingBollChannelStrategyPolicy Example，Concrete steps to demonstrate the development strategy：
+By the following BollChannelStrategyPolicy example, concrete steps to demonstrate the development strategy：

 ### parameter settings

-Define policy parameters and policy variables initialized。Policy parameters for the class policy of public property，Users can call or change policy parameters by creating a new instance。
+Define strategy parameters and strategy variables initialized. strategy parameters for the class strategy of public property, Users can call or change strategy parameters by creating a new instance.

-As forrb1905Variety，Users can create based onBollChannelStrategyExamples of strategies，Such asRB_BollChannelStrategy，boll_windowIt can be made18Change30。
+As forrb1905Variety, Users can create based onBollChannelStrategyExamples of strategies, Such as RB_BollChannelStrategy, boll_window it can be made 18 Change 30.

-Examples of ways to create strategies to effectively implement a strategy to run a number of varieties，Policy parameters and which can be adjusted by the features of species。
+Examples of ways to create strategies to effectively implement a strategy to run a number of varieties, strategy parameters and which can be adjusted by the features of species.
 ```
     boll_window = 18
     boll_dev = 3.4